Prizewinners by Year

 Sindy Patricia Ramos Pocón – Guatemala

+“Production and Marketing of Crafts Made of Fiber Banana Pseudostem in Rural Central America”For her project, Sindy identified a group of Ecuadoran artisans, the Association of Women Agro-artisans (AMA), working with banana pseudostems, a waste byproduct of the banana plantations that are common throughout the region.
+Sindy conceived of a pilot program to train rural women from Limón, Costa Rica to process the pseudostem fibers and turn them into high-quality crafts like hats, wallets, handbags, jewelry and more.
+In order to bring three Ecuadoran artisan women to train the Costa Rican group, Sindy raised $12,000 from the Grameen Association; the Mayor of Machala, Ecuador; members of the EARTH community, including rector José Zaglul; and The MasterCard Foundation.
+Thirty-five women took part in a five-day training program, culminating in an emotional recognition ceremony.
+This was followed by another training session for a group from Guácimo several months later.
 Soon after, one of the trainees formed her own women’s group, training another seven women to create banana pseudostem crafts.
 As the women’s group, as well as their skill in working with the material, grew, they became a formal association.
 Handicrafts Kalöm was born, named for the local indigenous word for “banana.”
 Sindy and the women were able to create a reputable brand, and build relationships with local retailers to get the products in stores.

 Project ImpactsUntil now, little has been done to innovate around banana waste in the rural areas of Costa Rica and Guatemala.
 The raw material for these crafts, banana pseudostem, are acquired at no cost, and the ease of drying and processing means products can be made comfortably from home.
 These crafts rely on nothing but human capital: new skills, leadership and creativity, and indeed, the women are constantly innovating to create new products.

 “With this project, a group of rural Costa Rican women were able form a sustainable agribusiness, and will now be able to train other rural women to do the same, generating new job opportunities and decreasing CO2 emissions by adding value to an unused waste product.
 Costa Rica and Guatemala both have banana plantations.
 By using banana fiber for the production of handicrafts, we can provide employment to rural women.” – Sindy Patricia Ramos Pocón, EARTH University Prizewinner, 2016